This post may contain affiliate links. Please see our disclosure policy.

 Golden brown seasoned turkey breast being cut with a large chef knife.

-Refrigerate leftovers in an airtight container for 3-4 days.
-Or you can freeze for up to 3-4 months in a freezer-safe bag.
+Refrigerate leftover turkey breast in an airtight container for 3-4 days.
+You can also freeze them for up to 3-4 months in a freezer-safe bag.
 Just be sure to remove as much air as possible so the meat doesn’t dry out.

 What is the boneless turkey breast ratio per person?